daltonmatos/kk2-firmware/Readme.txt

 - Supports boards with reversed button order.
 - Multiple user profiles selectable from the SAFE screen allow separate settings for aerobatics, aerial photo, battery types and more.
 Read the instructions below.
 - Customizable AUX switch functions with support for 5 switch positions.
 Read the instructions below.
-- Remote tuning of PI gains, ACC trims and gimbal gains using AUX2 and AUX3.
+- Remote tuning of PI gains, ACC trim and gimbal gains using AUX2 and AUX3.
 PS: This feature is available for CPPM, S.Bus and Satellite only.
 - Quick Tuning lets you edit several settings on an alternative "SAFE" screen.
 You can arm and test-fly your settings from the TUNING screen.
 PS: This feature is available for traditional receivers only and it even supports remote tuning if you map the AUX channel to AUX2.
 - Channel mapping configurable for 8 input channels (in all RX modes).
 This enables receivers with less than 8 channels to access AUX2, AUX3 and AUX4 features.
 - In S.Bus mode a switch assigned to DG2 (aka. channel 18) can control additional functions (i.e. Stay armed/spin motors and set digital output).
 - Quiet ESCs while browsing the KK2 menu and editing settings.
-This feature can be switched on/off from the Mode Settings screen.
 - Servo jitter has been reduced on M7 and M8 and motor layouts for Dualcopter and Tricopter were changed to take advantage of this.
 - PWM output resolution has increased from 555 to 625 steps on M1 - M6 and from 555 to 2500 steps on M7 and M8.
 You may have to increase all Stick Scaling values by 10 - 15% because of this.
 - Motors and ESCs can be easily checked for correct wiring.
 Read more about the 'Check Motor Outputs' feature below.